-The liteing command will modify your statelite image (the image that genimage just created) by creating a series of links.
-Once you are satisfied your image contains what you want it to, run "liteimg <os>-<arch>-<profile>", or "liteing -o <os> -a <arch>-p <profile>".
+The litering command will modify your statelite image (the image that genimage just created) by creating a series of links.
+Once you are satisfied your image contains what you want it to, run "litering cos>-<arch>-cprofile>", or "litering -o os> -a <arch>-p profile>".
 For example: